Thomas Brennan (Fianna Fáil politician): Early life and revolutionary period

+during Irish War of Independence.
+Taking the anti-Treaty side in the Irish Civil War (1922-1923), Brennan took part in fighting against National forces in County Wexford and County Wicklow.
+He was captured on 28 July 1922, took part in the burning of Portlaoghise Jail, underwent 23 days hunger strike, and was released on 11 May 1924.
+Brennan later applied to the Irish government for a service pension under the Military Service Pensions Act, 1934 and was awarded 5 and 2/3 years service at Grade C for his service with the Irish Volunteers and the IRA between 1 April 1918 and 30 September 1923.

+Politics

-Brennan first stood for election to Dáil Éireann at the 1943 general election, but failed to win a seat.
+A building contractor before entering politics, Brennan first stood for election to Dáil Éireann at the 1943 general election but failed to win a seat.
 The following year, at the 1944 general election, he unseated his Fianna Fáil colleague Christopher Byrne and took his seat in the 15th Dáil.
-He was re-elected at the 1948 election and again at the 1951 general election, but died in office on 22 January 1953.
+He was re-elected at the 1948 election and again at the 1951 general election but died in office on 22 January 1953.

-The by-election for his seat was held on 18 June 1953, and won by the Fine Gael candidate Mark Deering.
-At the 1954 general election his son Paudge Brennan was elected for Fianna Fáil, beginning a 30-year career in the Oireachtas.
+The by-election for his seat was held on 18 June 1953 and won by the Fine Gael candidate Mark Deering.
+At the 1954 general election, his son Paudge Brennan was elected for Fianna Fáil, beginning a 30-year career in the Oireachtas.